Age verification

 Energy

 Measures to increase energy efficiency and the use of renewable energies play a central role in the context of climate change.
-BLS is pursuing several measures in the area of energy: By 2026, a comprehensive energy monitoring and energy efficiency target is to be established at the two impact levels of buildings and vehicles.
-BLS is also examining the potential of photovoltaic systems installed on buildings, noise barriers and in open spaces and other areas.
+BLS is pursuing several measures in the area of energy: The modernised Bönigen workshop is based on a comprehensive energy strategy featuring a large-scale photovoltaic system and a sustainable seawater system; the system reduces CO₂ emissions by around 550 tonnes annually.
+In addition, BLS is exploring the potential for installing photovoltaic systems on buildings, noise barriers, open spaces and other surfaces, as well as converting heating systems to renewable energy sources.